Self-controlled children tend to be healthier middle-aged adults

-Category: Environment Hits: 1Self-control of one's thoughts, feelings and behaviors is one of the personality traits that makes a child ready for school.
+Category: Environment Hits: 5Self-control of one's thoughts, feelings and behaviors is one of the personality traits that makes a child ready for school.
 And, it turns out, ready for life as well.
 A large study tracking 1,000 people from birth through age 45 has determined that people who had higher levels of self-control as children were aging more slowly than their peers at age 45.
 Their bodies and brains were healthier and biologically younger.

 Read more https://www.sciencedaily.com/releases/2021/01/210105130117.htm